Silvanos Mudzvova Silvanos Mudzvova performing in Jekanyika

 Kumasowe

-A social commentary on Zimbabwe — examining spiritual life, community and the enduring human spirit in the face of political and economic hardship.
+A political satire exposing corruption and brutality in the Zimbabwe police force.
+Premiered at Book Cafe Harare after police blocked the initial launch.
+A social commentary on Zimbabwe, examining spiritual life, community and the enduring human spirit in the face of political and economic hardship.

 UK · Arts Council Funded